-- You are expected to pay for the schedule as listed above, plus additional charges for drop-in days, until or unless you submit a schedule change form or notice of withdrawal (2 weeks) in writing.
-You pay for this schedule regardless of attendance.
-You are responsible to pay for the 8 holidays we are closed. - Registration fee is \$100.00 and happens only once based on continuous enrollment. - Activity Fees are \$80 (or \$40 for 2 or less days per week) and are charged to your account in September, January, and June to cover field trips and enrichments.
-These fees may be prorated. - If your monthly payment is not received weekly by the 5th of the month, you may be switched to a weekly payment schedule until a time when the balance is brought current for a monthly cycle to begin.
-There is a late fee for weekly and monthly payments of \$30 per week until a payment is made. - At YPLC, rates adjust by about 5% each year in the fall.

-Parent Signature Date Parent Signature Date
+Approx. Approx. Please circle or Monday: ne choice for each Full Time day you will attend Part Time Arrival Time Departure Time Tuesday: Full Time Part Time Wednesday: Full Time Part Time Thursday: Full Time Part Time Friday: Full Time Part Time I would like to pa ay (Check one): weekly more nthly-My tuition will be \$ d, and agree to all financial policies a notice of any changes.
+I have ing Peoples policy handbook and until or unles ected to pay for ss you submit a the schedule as liste schedule change for m or notice of with tional charges for drop-in days, drawal (2 weeks) in writing.
+You to pay for the 8 holidays we are Registration fee is \$100.00 a and happens only on ice based on contir uous enrollment.
+Activity Fees are \$80 (or \$40 for 2 or less days per week) and are charged to your account in September, January, and June to cover field trips and enrichments.
+These fees may be prorated. weekly payn If your monthly payment is not received weekly by the 5 th of the month, you may be switched to a weekly payment schedule until a time when the balance is brought current for a monthly cycle to begin.
+There is a late fee for weekly and monthly payments of \$30 per week until a payment is made At YPLC, ran tes adjust by ab out 5% each year in the fall.
+Parent Signature e Date Parent Signature e Date